nuuuwan/news_lk3_data/README.md

 *2024-07-24 20:12:00* · [`adaderanalk`](https://www.adaderana.lk/news/100753/cabinet-approves-special-monthly-allowance-for-pensioners) · `en`

 The Cabinet of Ministers has granted approval to provide a special monthly allowance of Rs.
 3,000 to pensioners starting from September 2024 until their salary anomalies are fully addressed, according to Minister Susil Premajayantha.

+“A separate committee has been appointed regarding the salary disparities in the public service.
+The committee was appointed to solve the salary disparities in all fields at once.
+In the meantime, according to the committee’s own opinion, it was decided to give an allowance of Rs.3000 rupees to the pensioners from September.
+About 700,000 people will get that benefit”, said the minister.

 ◼️